Sing for Joy!

 “Song is a weapon that we can always use against discouragement.”
 (Ministry of Healing, p 255) It’s time to train an army of youth to “sharpen their weapons” to lead in praise and worship as we engage in the final conflict between good and evil!

-This workshop is geared for Youth ages 13 (by May 31) and up.
+This workshop is geared for Young People ages 10 (by July 22) and up.
 Parents are encouraged to participate as much as possible, although supervision of their younger children should always take first priority.
-The “Tween” bridge track is for 12 year olds (and any 13 year olds who opt for a less intense program).
-Part of the time will be with the youth, but they will have their own song to work on, outdoor breaks and chimes class.
 The Children’s Program for younger siblings is packed with activities, and parents are always needed to assist with that.
-(See the Detailed Weekday Schedule for more information.)

-We will begin on Tuesday afternoon with orchestra players only.
-Everyone will meet from 9:30 am to 3:30 pm, Wed – Fri, with some additional practices on Wednesday & Thursday afternoons for orchestra, small groups and/or soloists.
+We will begin on Monday, July 21 with some pre-session activities including a Piano Master Class, “Enhancing Skills for Supporting the Worship Service,” Conductor’s Training, an Orchestra Rehearsal, and a Staff Meeting.
+Everyone will meet from 9:30 am to 3:30 pm, Tue– Fri, and there will be some additional practices in the afternoons for orchestra, small groups and/or soloists.
 The music learned will be shared during the Worship Hour on Sabbath.
-The focus for the music, worships, and Sabbath service will be “Redemption’s Story – Creator to Coming King.”
+The focus for the music, worships, and Sabbath service will be on Christ’s soon return.

-Cheryl Wiley has coordinated Sing for Joy since its inception in 2020.
-She will be assisted by a wonderful team of volunteer parents who help with both the youth and the children’s program.
+Cheryl Wiley has coordinated Sing for Joy since its inception in 2020 in Hayden, Idaho.
+This is the first time to bring Sing for Joy to the Northeast.
+Cheryl uses the “Blaylock Method” which is the same method used by Fountainview Academy, to help teens find “their voice” and achieve a natural, resonant sound.
+Lisa Quade is the coordinator for this event, and she will be assisted by a wonderful team of volunteer parents who will help with both the youth and the children’s program.

 Schedule